 And that’s what’s really wonderful about Ålesund – I had seen pictures of the center before, but I always assumed it just had a few beautiful Art Nouveau buildings here and there.
 But because the entire city had to be rebuilt, it really is all Art Nouveau.
 I felt like I was wandering through the streets of some Central European city, not a Norwegian one (in a good way).

 Ålesund is incredibly walkable, as the downtown isn’t too large, and the famous viewpoint over the city, Fjellstua, is just a 418 step walk up from the city park.
 Okay, maybe 418 steps are sort of a lot, but it’s definitely worth it for the best view over Ålesund!

 Ålesund is also home to Norway’s most important fishing harbour!
 So, of course, you need to eat some fish while you’re there.
 Plus there is nothing better than a hot bowl of fish soup on a rainy day.
 If the weather is better then you could sit outside with some fresh fish and chips and enjoy the views out over the harbour.

 And this is totally random, but I also ate the best pizza I have ever had in Norway here.
 It was at a little pizza/kebab place in the center square, which I unhelpfully can’t remember the name of, but if you go to the center you’ll see it.
 Because you don’t need to eat fish all the time while in Ålesund (though maybe don’t tell any locals that I told you to eat pizza!).

-The first one we went to was Jukebox, right in the town center.
+The first one I went to was Jukebox, right in the town center.
 It’s one of those super cool shops where the staff wear suits and while I browse through records I try to pause on ones that I know are considered cool in the hopes that no one notices that I’m actually not even a tiny bit cool.